 (All About Cats)

-According to estimates, the average owner spends $277 on kitten supplies, but for each year that follows, the owner will spend merely $162 on average.
+If we look at the yearly expenses, cats are kings.
+According to estimates, the average owner spends $277 on kitten supplies.
+Still, for each year that follows, the owner will spend merely $162 on average.

-Nevertheless, regular veterinary check-ups even when the cat is not showing the symptoms of an illness, top-notch food, and some toys would add several hundred dollars to the annual pet spending.
+Nevertheless, regular veterinary check-ups, even when the cat is not showing the symptoms of an illness, top-notch food, and some toys, would add several hundred dollars to the annual pet spending.

 (We’re All About Pets)